kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/twopointers.md

 Fast-slow-pointers can be used to detect cycle problem.
 Left-right-pointers is more ofte used in string and array problem.
 Sliding-window-pointers can solve most of substring problem.
 Illustraion for fast-slow-pointers, left-right-pointers, and sliding-window-pointers

-The basic idea for using fast and slow pointers:
+The basic idea for using two pointers:
 1. initial locations.
 2. move strategy.
 3. exit conditions for iteration.